indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 hot lines and hot columns.
 However the limitation is that it may not work well if there are stars on the border of the frame.
 This is especially true for 8-bit cameras.
 They may not be able to calibrate with a frame full of stars coming in and out of the frame.
-In this case **Selection** mode should be used for calibration and then **Donuts** can be used for the guiding.
+In this case **Selection** mode should be used for calibration and then **Donuts** can be used for the guiding. **Donuts** has one configuration parameter *Edge Clipping* (in pixels) and should be used if the edge of the frame contains artifacts or dark areas.

+However if **Donuts** does not work for you **Selection** should work.

 2. **Selection** - It uses the centroid of a small area around the star with a specified radius to detect the drift.
 This is universal method that should work in most of the cases.
-It is resilient to hot pixels, hot lines and hot columns.
+It is resilient to hot pixels, hot lines and hot columns. **Selection** has several configuration parameters, selection center given by *Selection X*, *Selection Y* and *Radius* all in pixels.
+It has one additional parameter *Subframe* used for better performance.
+This is an integer number meaning how many radii around the selection should be downloaded from the camera.
+It has two main benefits - with a remote setup it decreases the network load and it also speeds up the image download time from the camera.

 3. **Centroid** - This is a full frame centroid, useful for bright objects that occupy large portion of the frame like Moon and planets.
 It will **not work** with stars.